aniruddh-bhandarkar/portfolio-cse2231/doc/01-component-brainstorming/01-component-brainstorming.md

       Answer, explain, and give at least one example:
       - I don't know yet

+- Component Design #2: Cybersecurity
+  - **Description**:
+    - This is a method that shows the list of career paths in cybersecurity and allows the user to add career paths from the main Standard method
+  - **Kernel Methods**:
+    - void displayCareerPath()- This help shows the potential career paths in a branch of cybersecurity
+    - boolean isEmpty()- Method to ensure that a potential method is implementing a zero method
+    - void addCareerPath(String career)- This method ensures that you can add a certain career path in cybersecutrity
+    - void removeCareerPath(String career)- This method ensures that you can remove a certain career path in cybersecurity
+  - **Secondary Methods**:
+    - void riskAssesment()- Implements the cybersecurity method and gives possible riskassements methods
+    - void securityOperation()- Implements and gives the methods in security operation
+    - void displayResources()- Displays the educational resources for a given career path

+  - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
+    - Would this component be mutable?
+Answer and explain:
+      -No, because this is just storing the potential paths present in a domain
+    - Would this component rely on any internal classes (e.g., `Map.Pair`)?
+      Answer and explain:
+      - yes, this would rely on the cybersec class
+    - Would this component need any enums or constants (e.g., `Program.Instruction`)?
+Answer and explain:
+      - Not yet sure
+    - Can you implement your secondary methods using your kernel methods?
+      Answer, explain, and give at least one example:
+      - yes, all the secondary methods can be implemented using the kernel methods

 - Component Design #3: Stock Tracker
   - **Description**: